Australia: Gunman arrested after Canberra airport shooting

 Australian media report that the gunman fired approximately five shots.
 Bullet holes were later seen in the glass windows of the terminal.

+Footage has emerged on social media purportedly showing a man being arrested by police officers at the airport.

-Witnesses described chaos and confusion at the airport's check-in area as security guards urged people to evacuate.
+Witnesses described chaos and confusion at the airport's check-in area as security guards urged people to leave.

 One eyewitness has told the BBC she hid under a desk in one of the airport lounges.

+"So we all ran and I stayed with that grandma and her baby and hid behind an information desk.
+We stayed there for a couple of minutes until security told us to evacuate out to the car park.

+"Everyone was hiding behind chairs and people were running.
+It was terrifying," Ms Thomson said.

-Some passengers who were waiting aboard planes on the tarmac were later allowed to disembark.
+Some passengers were stuck on board the aircraft on the tarmac as police officers swept the terminal.
+The passengers were later allowed to disembark.

-The authorities said they were working to resume flights out of the airport as soon as possible.